ATLANTBH/owl/README.md

 ```
 docker-compose up
 ```
-It will be available on the default `8090` port
+It will be available on the default `8090` port.

 Owl can also be started from a docker image.
 To build the image run:
 ```
 docker build -t atlantbh/owl .
 ```

-By default (docker/database/application.properties)[docker/database/application.properties] will be added to the image.
+By default [docker/database/application.properties](docker/database/application.properties) will be added to the image.

 Start the container:
 ```